-Become one with the jig to double-team shallow-water walleyes
+Become one with the jig when fishing for shallow-water walleyes

 A pocketful of Northland jigs, frisky minnows, matched St. Croix Rod and Daiwa reel wound with Bionic braid, and you’re in business – a future walleye tycoon.
 Photo courtesy of Northland Fishing Tackle